 Please send me the flyer!
-We promise not to bombard you with email: one per month, plus important refuge updates such as closures for hunts or flooding, or re-openings.
+We promise not to bombard you with email: just the monthly flyer, plus attended event follow-ups and important refuge updates such as closures for flooding, or re-openings.

 Two interesting presentations in September: the Second Saturday is about the Ecology of Fish in Texoma, and the Photo Club presents Storm Chasing with Anita Oakley.
 Learn how to make an Owl in Puddle's Craft Corner, and see pictures of the unusual bird sightings at Hagerman NWR in recent days.